Talking about tomorrow

 Local area coordinator

-Usually someone within social services who supports people at risk of isolation to find and engage with local services and community programmes.
+Some local authorities have someone within social services who supports people at risk of isolation to find and engage with local services and community programmes.
 They can be an excellent source of information and signposting to relevant services, but it isn’t their role to provide intensive support.

 Local authority